Albresky/mlir-aie/AIEDialect.md

       // access/store element at/to index (i * 16 /*stride_2*/ + j * 1 /*stride_1*/ + k * 2 /*stride_0*/)
 ```

+Note that an additional dimension of sizes/strides is accepted (5th dimension for memtiles, 4th otherwise);
+the additional size value is interpreted as a repeat count whereas the additional stride value is
+interpreted as an iteration stride.

+#### Important gotcha regarding strides

+All strides are expressed in multiples of the element width (just like `len` and `offset`)
+**with the caveat that the inner-most dimension's stride must be 1**.

+## DMA constant padding on AIE-ML Devices

+AIE-ML devices can apply constant padding at the buffer descriptor level, described with pairs of padding
+counts before and after a dimension, to all dimensions in the data layout transformations.
+The padding
+counts can be supplied to the `dma_bd` through an optional argument, an array of "tuple-like" attributes
+`bd_pad_layout<const_pad_before, const_pad_after>`, followed by an optional argument `const_val` (default
+is 0).
+All counts are expressed in multiples of the element width.

 #### Attributes:

 <table>